rishinandedkar/CloudComputing/infrastructure/aws/cloudformation/README.md

 ./csye6225-aws-cf-create-stack.sh

--VPCname -the 6 subnet cidr's -and 3 availabilty zones
+-VPCname -the 6 subnet cidr's -and 3 availabilty

 Make sure that the template file is in the same directory as the scripts -After the stack is created run the following script to terminate the vpc